Saints tight end Watson says he plans to retire after season

-New Orleans Saints veteran tight end Ben Watson says he's retiring after this season.
+New Orleans Saints veteran tight end Ben Watson announced on Thursday that he's retiring after this season.

 Watson turned 38 this month and is in his 14th NFL season out of Georgia.